a1024/LensSimulator/readme.txt

 For design and optimization of compound telescope objective lenses out of simple lenses of same refractive index.

+While changing glass element parameters, the history of the standard deviation of blurriness is drawn on the screen.

 Controls:
+	F1: Show controls

 	Control pan and zoom with mouse
 	Enter/backspace: zoom
 	X/Y + Enter/Backspace: Scale axes